nenoNaninu/RxWebSocket/README.md

 - [UniRx](https://github.com/neuecc/UniRx/releases)

 # Usage
-We prepared two classes, `WebSocketClient` and `BinaryWebSocketClient`.
+We prepared two classes.
+- `WebSocketClient`
+  - it is common.
+- `BinaryWebSocketClient`
-`WebSocketClient` is common, but if you only send binary type, you can use `BinaryWebSocketClient`.
+    - if you only send binary type, you can use this.
     `BinaryWebSocketClient` can send only binary type, but has less allocation.

 ## Client
 ```csharp